 Prior to engaging in treatment, individuals must:

-Once the assessment is complete, documents will be reviewed by the clinical staff who will determine the level of care that will be provide to meet the individual’s needs.
+Once the assessment is complete, documents will be reviewed by the clinical staff who will determine the level of care that will be provided to meet the individual’s needs.

-The program schedule varies depending on the treatment plan, as well as the length of time for each individual program.
-Schedules will be provided after the initial assessment at which time client will be provided with specific program time to determine which schedules work best for their schedule allowing them to work around other daily responsibilities.
+The core program is provided during the day, as well as during the evening hours.
+Schedules will be provided after the initial assessment at which time the client will be provided with a program which best meets the clients needs.

-All client received individualized treatment plans tailored to their unique needs.
+All clients receive individualized treatment plans tailored to their unique needs.
 Treatment plans include monthly goals which are monitored and adjusted monthly in order for clients to realize success rates for their individual goals.
-Individualized treatment plans will include a variety of therapeutic modalities that are summarized as follows.
+Individualized treatment plans will include a variety of therapeutic modalities.

 Implementation of psychotropic medications, in some instances, can benefit certain individuals as a complement to therapeutic interventions (medications can work to alleviate physical and psychological distress brought on by symptoms).